La Gimblette: The name La Gimblette

-The nude version of the engraving of the Besenval version of La Gimblette by Charles Bertony (no mentioning of Fragonard at the edge of the engraving).
+The nude version of the engraving after the Besenval version of La Gimblette by Charles Bertony, without any reference to Jean-Honoré Fragonard along the edge of the image.
 Published in 1783.

-A gimblette is a type of French pastry that is dry and ring-shaped.
-The pastry originally comes from Albi, a municipality in the southwest of France.
-In certain versions of La Gimblette, as in the Mühlbacher version and in both versions of Charles Bertony's engraving, the young girl actually offers such a pastry to the little dog.
-Since this is the case in Bertony's engraving, it can be assumed that this was also the case in the lost Besenval version.
-Due to the shape of the pastry and the way the girl presents it to the dog in the context of the composition of the painting, it could also be interpreted as a clear double entendre with sexual innuendo, which was probably the intention.
-However, as can be seen, in the Munich version this is not the case.
-In this version the girl just plays with the dog.
+A gimblette is a type of French pastry that is dry and ring-shaped, originally from Albi, a town in southwestern France.
+In certain versions of La Gimblette – such as the Mühlbacher version and both versions of Charles Bertony's engraving – the young girl is shown offering such a pastry to the small dog.
+Since this detail appears in Bertony's engraving, it can be assumed that it was also present in the now-lost Besenval version.

+Given the pastry's shape and the manner in which the girl presents it to the dog within the composition, the gesture may be interpreted as a deliberate double entendre with sexual innuendo, likely intended as such.
+However, this element is absent in the Munich version, where the girl is simply depicted playing with the dog.

-The composition and the name of the painting must be understood in the spirit of the last decades of the Ancien Régime, which were considered decadent.
+The composition and the title of the painting should be understood in the context of the final decades of the Ancien Régime, a period often characterised as decadent.
 The Baron de Besenval aptly summarised this Zeitgeist in his memoirs:

-"Men were only busy expanding the list of their mistresses, and women were busy dumping their lovers with great fanfare and publicity."
+"Men were occupied solely in enlarging the number of their mistresses, while women amused themselves by dismissing their lovers with great éclat."